Copyright Policies and Procedures

 Dr. Moore obtained his medical degree from McGill University in Montreal, Canada.
 He completed his residency in internal medicine followed by a fellowship in clinical immunology and allergy at the Montreal General Hospital.
 He has worked as an allergist in private practice in Montreal and as a Clinical Teaching Professor and researcher for the University of Sherbrooke.
 He currently works as an allergist/immunologist for Ear, Nose, and Throat and Allergy/Asthma Care, a member of Johns Hopkins Regional Physicians in the Washington, DC-Baltimore corridor.

 In addition to his clinical responsibilities, he has had the opportunity to work as a physician editor for several prominent medical websites and is certified in Full Stack Web Development.
 He redeveloped and maintains the website for the Association of Allergists and Immunologists of Québec.
 Moore speaks fluent French and in his free-time enjoys traveling, swimming and skiing.

-Dr. Stukus is active on social media through his Twitter account @AllergyKidsDoc, where he engages with the general public and colleagues as he disseminates evidence-based information through his popular “Myth Busting.”
-He has created curriculum at his institution to train medical students and residents on social media best practices and often trains physicians on the use of social media at conferences.
-Within our specialty, Stukus has distinguished himself as a leading example of how social media can be a useful tool for education, awareness, engagement and advocacy.
+Dr. Stukus is active on social media through his Twitter and Instagram accounts @AllergyKidsDoc, where he engages with the general public and colleagues as he disseminates evidence-based information and battles misconceptions.
+He has created curriculum at his institution to train medical students and residents on social media best practices and often trains physicians on the use of social media at national conferences.
+Within our specialty, Dr. Stukus has distinguished himself as a leading example of how social media can be a useful tool for education, awareness, engagement and advocacy.